robin-baben/Parallel-solver/README.md

 # OpenMP-solver
-OpenMP parallel solver for systems of algebraic linear equations
+OpenMP parallel solver by CG method for systems of algebraic linear equations